mangabe16/lexos/developers_guide/creating_a_module.md

 # Creating a Module

-To create a new module in the Lexos project, you should follow these steps:
+To create a new module in the Lexos project, you should create a new branch from `main` and follow these steps:

 1. **Create a New Directory**: Create a new directory for your module inside the Lexos `src` package.
 The directory name should be descriptive and follow the naming conventions of the project.
 If you are creating a submodule of an existing module, simply create the new directory inside the parent module's folder.